sderosiaux/golb/src/pages/2015-02-09-creating-an-api-with-nodejs-expressjs-nedb-and-mongodb/index.md

 is_blog: true
 path: "/articles/2015/02/09/creating-an-api-with-nodejs-expressjs-nedb-and-mongodb/"
 language: en
+description: "The experience of building a complete back-end in NodeJS."
 ---

 Being so interested in React, I wanted to create something *useful*, not just a *Hello World*, but something that depends on an API, with data.